-A respected settler and planter, John Rolfe played a crucial role in the survival of England’s first permanent American colony — though his own accomplishments have ultimately been overshadowed by the historic legacy of his wife, Pocahontas.
+A respected settler and planter, John Rolfe played a crucial role in the survival of England’s first permanent American colony at Jamestown, though his own accomplishments have ultimately been overshadowed by the historic legacy of his wife, Pocahontas.

 Nevertheless, there’s more to the story of John Rolfe and Pocahontas than you might realize.

 There is very little concrete information regarding John Rolfe’s early life.
 Historians estimate he was born around 1585 in Norfolk, England, while not much else is known about Rolfe’s life between then and 1609, when he and his wife boarded the Sea Venture as part of a convoy carrying 500 settlers to the New World.

 Although the ship was bound for Virginia, it was blown off course by a hurricane that forced Rolfe and the other survivors to spend ten months on Bermuda.
 Although Rolfe’s wife and their newborn child died on the island, Rolfe eventually made it to the Chesapeake Bay in 1610.

 In Virginia, Rolfe joined the other settlers at Jamestown (Rolfe’s ship represented the third wave sent to the colony), the first permanent British settlement in what would eventually become the United States.

 However, the settlement initially struggled to establish itself and repay the Virginia Company that had paid for their travel.
 The future of Britain’s initial foothold in the New World was uncertain.

 Then, Rolfe decided to test out a seed he had brought with him from the Caribbean and soon the colonists had found the crop that would make them the money they so desperately needed: tobacco.
 Soon Jamestown was exporting 20,000 pounds of tobacco per year and Rolfe was looking like the settlers’ savior.